Happydas/DBPediaVectorRepresentation/README.md

-# DBPediaVectorRepresentationExtracting Vector Representation of DBPedia Properties from word2vec
+# Vector Representation of DBPedia Properties from word2vec

 Vector representation of words has been learned by word2vec and useful in many natural language processing and information retrieval.
 However, the advantages that can be utilized by applying